 Spongilla lacustris, or Spongilla, is a freshwater sponge from the Spongillidea family that grows in freshwater rivers and lakes in commercial quantities in select regions of the world.
 It becomes dormant during the winter months and regrows each year to growth forms ranging from encrusting, to digitate, to branched, depending on its habitat's growth conditions.
 While it grows in many parts of the northern hemisphere, there are only certain locations where it grows in the quantities and of the quality to viably support a commercial pharmaceutical product.
-One such location is the Volga River in central Russia, where we have signed an exclusive supply agreement with one of the larger known suppliers of Spongilla raw material for DMT310, which guarantees our supply of Spongilla are waterial.
-Traditionally, locals would harvest small amounts of Spongilla raw material.
-But set as a foll we calculate a variety of inflammatory conditions, including arthritis.
-Over the last 19 years, our exclusive supplice has refined on use in as a foll methods and process and proceedures and is now calculate.
-The believe our supplier will be able to supply a raw material in the quantities and of the quality necessary to support our clinical and commercial needs.
+One such location is the Volga River in central Russia, where we have signed an exclusive supply agreement with one of the larger known suppliers of Spongilla raw material for DMT310, which guarantees our supply of Spongilla raw material.
+Traditionally, locals would harvest small amounts of Spongilla raw material for DMT310, which guarantees our supply of spongilla raw material in the star 19 years, our exclusive supplyier has refined its harvesting methods and process and is now capable of supplying a high quality raw material.
+Our supplier has refined supplying a capable of supplying a raw material in the quantities and of the quality necessary to support our clinical and commercial needs.

-The traditional use of Spongilla in Russia has provided a large amount of safety data.
+The traditional use of Spongillu in Russia has provided a large amount of safety data.
 In 2003, the Russian Ministry of Health indicated that Spongilla has been used by over one million people per year, with few reported safety issues.
 In 2017, we submitted this safety information, along with various other publications and non-clinical studies, in an Investigational New Drug, or IND, application to the FDA's Division of Dermatology and Dental Products with reference to the FDA's Botanical Drug Development Guidance for Industry, or Botanical Guidance.
 This submission enabled the FDA to approve our IND for DMT310, allowing us to proceed directly into a Phase 2 clinical trial in patients due in part to historical human exposure.
 While we are still required to complete a majority of required non-clinical and pharmacokinetic studies, we were able to strategically conserve resources while gathering human clinical efficacy and safety data prior to beginning such work.